 - This irrigation process is not suitable for soils that disperse easily and readily form a crust.

-Irrigation Methods – Furrow Irrigation Method: Furrow irrigation process is resorted to where plants are one developed in rows.
+Irrigation Methods – Furrow Irrigation Method: Furrow irrigation process is resorted to where plants are developed in rows.
 Across the side of rows of plants, ‘Dol’is shaped, and in between 2 such ‘Dols’, a furrow is formed in which water flows for irrigation.
 The quantity of stream of water is dependent upon the demand for water from plants and also the rate of infiltration.

-Row crops like cotton, sugarcane, potatoes, vegetables could be irrigated by furrow technique.
+Row crops like cotton, sugarcane, potatoes, vegetables could be irrigated by the furrow technique.
 It is suitable for cluttered lands in which the furrows are created along contours.
 The length of the furrow is determined largely by soil permeability.
 In sandy and clay loams, the length is more than in clay and clay loams.
 Water doesn’t come in contact with the plant stalks.
 On slopes of 1 to 3 percent, furrow irrigation with straight furrows is quite profitable.
 But on steeper slopes contour furrows, not just check erosion but guarantee uniform water penetration.
-Within the furrow irrigation, the following methods are used depending on the situation.
+Within furrow irrigation, the following methods are used depending on the situation.